brianharrison/first-ajax/README.md

 Commit your code and this README.md file with your answers in it.
 Then push!

 ## Stretch
 1. Return to the `/pong` request.
 There's a hidden message there... can you find it?
 Can you find a way to capture this text and write it to the `<body>`?
 Hint: Since this request fails, you'll need to modify the method signature of your `.fail` callback to be `function( jqXHR, textStatus, errorThrown )`.
 Try putting a breakpoint inside your fail callback...
-Use it to inspect those newly captured variables...
+Use it to inspect those newly captured variables... (jqXHR.responseText = I'm sorry, Dave.
+I'm afraid I can't do that.)
 2. Return to the `/count` request.
 This URL actually accepts a data parameter called `amount`.
 What are the acceptable values for it?
 What does it do?
 3. Return to the `/time` request.
 Bind this request to a new `<button>`'s click event.
 Change from a hardcoded `timezone` parameter to accepting input from the user via a textbox.
 Add a `fail` callback that writes an error message to the `<section>`.
 Test it by entering an invalid `timezone` such as 'pokeroo'?